wp-plugins/user-submitted-posts/readme.txt

 	usp_author_link()
 	For public-submitted posts, this tag displays the author's name as a link (if URL provided) or plain text (if URL not provided)
 	For normal posts, this tag displays the author's name as a link to their author's post page
-	Usage: <?php if (function_exists('usp_author_link')) usp_author_link(); ?>
+	Usage: &lt;?php if (function_exists('usp_author_link')) usp_author_link(); ?&gt;

 For more information, check out the template-tag file at: `/library/template-tags.php`

 == Upgrade Notice ==

 __Important!__ Many things have changed in the new version of the plugin.
 Please copy/paste your current USP settings to a safe place.
 Then update the plugin as usual, using your saved settings while configuring the new version.
+There is also a new default submission form and stylesheet.
+If you're upgrading and the new form looks weird, change the "Form Style" from HTML5 to "Classic", which is based on the original version.

 == Screenshots ==

 Screenshots available at the [USP Homepage](http://perishablepress.com/user-submitted-posts/)

 == Changelog ==

+== 20121107 ==

+* Fixed non-submission when title and other fields are hidden

 = 20121105 =